kongware/ftor/README.md

 sub(2) (4); // -2
 sub_(2) (4); // 2, ouch
 ```
-That means, whenever a function is partially applied, the version with reversed parameter order should be used, otherwise the normal order.
-This rule applies to all monoidal operations (combining things) that are non-commutative.
+That means, whenever a function is partially applied, the dual version (the one with swapped parameters) should be used, otherwise the default one.
+This rule applies to all combining operations (semigroup) that are non-commutative.

 Please note that ftor pursues the naming convention given in the example above.
-Functions with flipped parameter order carry a trailing underscore in their names.
+Functions with flipped parameters carry a trailing underscore in their names.
 Just picture `sub_(2)` as `sub _ - 2` to get a better intuition.

 ## Combinators